INFORMATION FOR FACULTY SPONSORS OF GTU CHAPTERS

 The <chapter name> chapter of Gamma Theta Upsilon (GTU) at <institution name> is pleased to extend you an invitation to become a member of this international geography honor society.
 Membership is earned through superior scholarship and is a professional distinction.
 Connection to an academic honor society is evidence of dedication and competency in your career field.
 Moreover, some employers as well as the federal government give hiring preference to honor society members.

 GTU initiation will be held at the <location>.
-Please feel free to invite parents, spouse, and guests to join us for your special occasion.
+Please feel free to invite parents, partner, and guests to join us for your special occasion.
 The program will take place on <date time and location>. <Details of a reception or other event to follow>.
 We would be delighted to have you join us along with your family and friends.

 We hope to hear from you and, again, congratulations!